strawberryfield/IFTools/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/strawberryfield/IFTools).
+Feel free to submit issues or pull requests on this [GitHub repository](https://github.com/strawberryfield/IFTools).

 ## License